aufbakanleitung/advent-of-code-2020/README.md

 ```python
 n1, n2, letter, x, passw = re.split('[-:\s]', line)
 ```
-* assignment 3 - If you're using the x coordinate to calculate the y coordinate by, don't forget to divide y over x's step size to make them independent again.
+* assignment 3 - If you're using the `x` coordinate to calculate the `y` coordinate by, don't forget to divide y over x's step size `xn` to make them independent again (`x*yn/xn`).
 Though it's probably better never to make the two depend on each other in the first place.
 ```python
 for x in range(0, len(trees), xn):
     y = int(x*yn/xn) % len(trees[0])